LABORA-INF-UFG/oaisim-free5gc-install/README.md

 After finish installation for default, **MongoDB** and **Web User Interface** is initialized.
 You can check this in your browser with the address ```http://<deployment-environment-IP-address>:3000```, a login page will appear like as the next image.
 ![](images/web_ui_login.png)

-The default access credentials are:
+The Web Application access port can be changed through the parameter ```web_application_access_port```, the default value is _3000_.
+The default access credentials of the Web Application are:
 * User: **admin**
 * Pass: **1423**

 After accessing WebUI, check in main page the existence of UEs registered,  the result should be equivalent to that shown in the next figure:
 ![](images/web_ui_dashboard.png)

 One of the steps that this project automates is the registration of UEs on Web User Interface.
 By default, _ansible playbook_ adds 10 Ue's, however, this number can be expanded up to a maximum of 200 Ue's.
 To do this, just use the parameter ``` num_ues_init_database='N' ``` before or after the parameter ``` physical_network_interface=<< physical network interface name>> ```, replacing ```N``` by the number of UEs to be registered as described in [section 2.](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install#2---run-ansible-playbook-free5g--openairsim-install) In parallel to this, _ansible playbook_ also registers all UE's added in Web User Interface in the respective configuration file ```ue.nfapi.conf``` inside in UE element.
+For more details, check the [check the parameters installation description section.](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install/blob/master/README.md#num_ues_init_database)

 If you access the deployment machine and type ```docker ps```, you can see that all the elements ar running, the result should be equivalent to that shown in the next figure:
 ![](images/docker_ps.png)